 Brake Warning Lights

-It illuminates if the brake fluid level is low.
+It also illuminates if the brake fluid level is low.
 Low fluid level often indicates that the brake pads have worn and require replacement.
-As the brake pads wear brake fluid fills the chamber behind the caliper's piston.
+As the brake pads wear, brake fluid fills the chamber behind the caliper's piston.
 It's important to check the system for leaks before filling the reservoir.

 Amber Brake Warning Light